forkkit/supertokens-node-mysql-ref-jwt/README.md

-# Session management for nodeJS, MySQL with refresh tokens and JWT
+# Supertokens for NodeJS & MySQL